brshallo/r4ds_solutions/docs/19-functions.md

     * Similar in that both are pulling samples from gaussian distribution
     * `mvrnorm` is multivariate though, could change name to `rnorm_mv`

 1. Make a case for why `norm_r()`, `norm_d()` etc would be better than `rnorm()`, `dnorm()`.
 Make a case for the opposite.

     * `norm_*` would show the commonality of them being from the same distribution.
 One could argue the important commonality though may be more related to it being either a random sample or a density distribution, in which case the `r*` or `d*` coming first may make more sense.
 To me, the fact that the help pages has all of the 'normal distribution' functions on the same page suggests the former may make more sense.
 However, I actually like having it be set-up the way it is, because I am more likely to forget the name of the distribution type I want over the fact that I want a random sample, so it's easier to type `r` and then do ctrl + space and have autocomplete help me find the specific distribution I want, e.g. `rnorm`, `runif`, `rpois`, `rbinom`...

 ## 19.4: Conditional execution

-* Function example that uses `if` statement.
-I though this was a tricky function and added some notes below...
+Function example that uses `if` statement:

 ```r
 has_name <- function(x) {